phone-number

 The Four Ways Someone Can Get a Right to Your Land

 4. Prescriptive Easement: This is the most controversial type.
-It is the right to use anotherโ€™s property acquired by long-term, continuous, and open use without the owner’s permission.
-While the threshold for a prescriptive easement is similar to adverse possession (which claims ownership), a prescriptive easement only claims the right of use.
-Critically, in Florida, establishing a prescriptive easement requires the adverse use to continue for 20 yearsโ€”significantly longer than the seven years required for adverse possession.
+A party acquires the right to use anotherโ€™s property through long-term, continuous, and open use without the owner’s permission.
+While similar to adverse possession (which claims ownership), a prescriptive easement only claims the right of use.
+Critically, in Florida, establishing a prescriptive easement requires the adverse use to continue for 20 years.
+This is significantly longer than the seven years required for adverse possession.

 Dealing with and Terminating a Dispute

 To challenge or terminate an existing easement, you must first review the recorded documents.
-Easements can be removed, but itโ€™s rarely simple.
+Removing an easement is rarely simple.
 Methods include:

 • Release: Both property owners agree in writing to cancel the easement.

-(External Link: The 2025 Florida Statutes Chapter 704โ€”Easements).
+Learn more about The 2025 Florida Statutes Chapter 704โ€”Easements

 Recent Posts